RussellSprouts/ice-forth/README.md

 ## Running

-Edit `make.sh` with the path to your ca65 and ld65 executables.
+Edit `Makefile` with the path to your ca65 and ld65 executables.
 Ensure you have luajit installed.

 ```
-$ ./make.sh
-$ luajit 6502.lua
+$ make run
 ```

 Try some commands: